By Paul Murphy, MS, MA, Jonathan Savage, DO, and Clay Wortham

 Below are a few brief examples of classic, real-world scenarios that will hopefully serve as a helpful reminder of leadership practices to avoid and an incentive for effective leaders to “stay the course” to nurture and grow their organization and their teams.

-Performance Review Surprise: Effective leadership requires continuous communication, including communication in the form of constructive feedback and identifying opportunities for performance improvement.
-Performance review suprisers indicate a lapse of communication that can leave a team member disenfranchised and that represents a missed opportunity for leadership to help their team succeed.
+Effective leadership requires continuous communication, including communication in the form of constructive feedback and identifying opportunities for performance improvement.
+Performance review surprises indicate a lapse of communication that can leave a team member disenfranchised, representing a missed opportunity for leadership to help their team succeed.

 For example, consider a scenario in which a department’s Director has participated in many meetings throughout the year.
 The Director has said throughout the year that the meetings seem organized, productive, and resulted in projects moving forward.